Frequently asked questions

 If you are taking Relistor (methylnaltrexone bromide) tablets for OIC:

 Relistor (methylnaltrexone bromide) tablets should be taken daily, as directed by your healthcare provider.
-Even if you do not feel constipated, do not make changes to your medication schedule without talking to your healthcare provider.

 If you are taking Relistor (methylnaltrexone bromide) injection for OIC: